psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > D. SILVAN EVANS.

-The same letter is repbublished more or less in its entirety in the *Aberystwith Observer* dated [February 12th, 1872](https://newspapers.library.wales/view/3040731/3040733/14/sin%20eater), prefaced with the following introduction:

-> The following letter from the Rev. Professor Evans, of the University College of Wales, appears in the last number of the *Academy*, and, the subject having attracted considerable attention in tho Principality, no apology is needed for reproducing the communication at length.

 ## Meanwhile, Elsewhere, February, 1876

 As the correspondence in the *Academy* picked up once again, a column on *Old Welsh Legends and Poetry*, penned by Lady Verney, appeared in the [February, 1876, edition of the *Contemporary Review*](https://babel.hathitrust.org/cgi/pt?id=chi.15561341&view=1up&seq=408&skin=2021&q1=verney), pp396-416, which made passing mention of the sin-eater tradition ([p403](https://babel.hathitrust.org/cgi/pt?id=chi.15561341&view=1up&seq=415&skin=2021&q1=verney)) without attributing a source: